RECENTLY PUBLISHED BOOK (April 1, 2019)

 - Beasts or Bugs?:Solving the Problem of the Fourth Plague (for the full essay, you will need to log in to the BAS website)

-- Cyrus H. Gordon, the First American-Born, American-Trained Jewish Bible Scholar to Accede to a University Position
+- Cyrus H. Gordon, the First American-Born, American-Trained Jewish Bible Scholar to Accede to a University Position, at the SBL website.

 - The Genesis of the Bible